xyplex3/fabric-patterns-hub/patterns/commit/system.md

 # OUTPUT INSTRUCTIONS

+- Output ONLY the commit message text with NO code blocks or markdown fences
+- Do NOT wrap the output in ``` ``` or any other delimiters
 - Start with a type from the list above and a colon, then a space
 - Follow with a brief description in present tense (e.g., "add" not "added")
 - Keep the summary line under 80 characters